Archives » Ypres

 Hill 62 Canadian (Sanctuary Wood) Memorial near Ypres

-This memorial lies at the end of Canadalaan (see here) and commemorates the efforts of the Candian Corps in defending the southern parts of the Ypres salient during 1916.
+This memorial lies at the end of Canadalaan (see here) and commemorates the efforts of the Canadian Corps in defending the southern parts of the Ypres salient during 1916.
 Information about the memorial and the battles fought there is here.

 The memorial garden lies on a small plateau hidden as you walk up to it by a wall on which is situated this plaque:-